SirJeremy/RustCrossbreedCalculator/README.md

 * Have genes of crossbreeds be automatically calculated for you
 * See the parents and children of your breeds
 * See recent changes in history
+* Prevents you from adding breeds with duplicate genes

 ### Here are planned features:
 * Ask before deleting breeds